1 Purpose of Funding

 - Specification of Costs

-towards which the funding will be applied, following exclusively the template provided for this purpose
+towards which the funding will be applied

 Only fully completed documents can be considered.
 All applications will be handled confidentially and used exclusively for decision-making and funding purposes.
 Publication of certain relevant details is granted by the applicant as part of the application process.